Branch-depth: Generalizing tree-depth of graphs: Rank-depth and shrub-depth of simple graphs

 Now we form a set $U \subseteq \{0,1\}^V$ of vectors starting from the empty set by the following procedure.
-For every $z \in Z'$ let $X$ be the part of $\mathcal{P}$ containing $z$ and note that the matrix $A[\bar{X},X]$ has at most $2^k$ distinct rows.
-Add to the set $U$ all vectors which may be obtained from the row vector of $A$ associated with $z$ by replacing the $\star$ entries with one of the rows from $A[\bar{X},X]$.
+For every $z \in Z'$ let $X$ be the part of $\mathcal{P}$ containing~$z$ and note that the matrix $A[\bar{X},X]$ has at most $2^k$ distinct columns.
+Add to the set $U$ all vectors which may be obtained from the column vector of~$A$ associated with~$z$ by replacing the $\star$ entries with one of the columns from $A[\bar{X},X]$.
 It follows from this construction that $\abs{U} \le 2^{2k}(2^{2k+2}-1)$ and every vector in $A$ may be turned into a vector in $U$ by replacing each $\star$ entries by either $0$ or $1$. \end{proof}

 \begin{LEM} If $G = (V,E)$ is a simple graph and $\mathcal{P}$ is a partition of $V$ with cut-rank at most $k$, then there exist a simple graph $H$ with and a function $h : V \rightarrow V(H)$ with the property that whenever $x,y \in V$ are in distinct parts of $\mathcal{P}$, we have $xy \in E$ if and only if $h(x) h(y) \in E(H)$. \end{LEM} \begin{proof} Let $A$ denote the adjacency matrix of $G$ relative to the partition $\mathcal{P}$ and apply Lemma~\ref{lem:realization} to choose a set $U = \{u_1, \ldots, u_m\} \subseteq \{0,1\}^V$ of vectors with $m \le 2^{2k}(2^{2k+2}-1)$.
 Now choose a function $f_0 : V \rightarrow \{1,\ldots,m\}$ with the property that $f_0(v) = i$ implies that the column of $A$ associated with $v$ can be turned into the vector $u_i$ by replacing each $\star$ by either $0$ or $1$.
 Next we modify $f_0$ to a new function $f : V \rightarrow \{1, \ldots, 2m \}$ by the following procedure.
 If for $1 \le i \le m$ the set $f_0^{-1}(\{i\})$ has nonempty intersection with exactly two parts of $\mathcal{P}$, then we choose one such part, say $X$, and we define $f(x) = m+i$ for every $x \in X \cap f_0^{-1}(\{i\})$.
 This newly constructed function $f$ still retains the property that $f(v) = f(v')$ only when the columns of $A$ associated with $v$ and $v'$ can be turned into the same $\{0,1\}^V$ vector by replacing the $\star$ entries.
 However, it also has the property that $f^{-1}(\{i\})$ either intersects just one part of $\mathcal{P}$ or at least three parts of $\mathcal{P}$.